MicrosoftDX/nether/documentation/api/identity/admin-users.md

 }
 ```

-**TODO - need to sort out API to add logins (and document it)** Currently the API will accept a logins property, but we should add APIs to add logins

 ### Response: 201 Created

 Response contains a `Location` header with the URL for the newly created user.
 Issuing a `GET` against the header value provides the user details.